MrExcepcional/short/README.md

-## Project to demonstrate my acquired skills
+## Project to demonstrate my skills with
+### Django, unit testing, functional testing, black box testing, Selenium, redis, Celery

 ### Constrains of this demostration project:
-- I will only test with Firefoxwebdriver for simplification.
+- I will only test with Firefoxwebdriver for simplification and showing purposes.

 ### Install pre-requirements:
 * Download and extract geckodriver on your (windows) python scripts folder or the same folder as your code.
 For mac or linux usr/local/bin is a good place (you'll use sudo)